 Sometimes you need to select multiple protocols to record the application which depends on the nature of the application.
 The list of protocols is available here.

-- Script Recording: Recording feature is the biggest advantage of LoadRunner.
-It supports recording for 90%-95% protocols and saves time and efforts of a performance tester to write manual code.
+- Script Recording: The recording feature is the biggest advantage of LoadRunner.
+It supports recording for 90%-95% of protocols and saves the time and effort of a performance tester to write manual code.
 In some cases, you have to write the custom code but those would be simple logic.

 After the selection of the correct protocol, you can start script recording by simply navigating the web pages as per business flow.
 You can stop the recording once the flow is completed.
 VuGen takes some time to scan the recording logs and generate the script.
 Webservices do not follow the recording practice hence the script generation steps are different for them.